NullBore

 # → https://a7f3bc.tunnel.nullbore.com

-Tunnels are also accessible via path-based URLs:
+These are always available on every plan.
+Tunnels are also accessible via path-based URLs as a fallback:

 https://tunnel.nullbore.com/t/a7f3bc